dmichaels/public/work/resume.md

 Implemented .NET based engine for rapid development of Web services to with the retrieve, merge, and transform data from a variety of sources (database, HTTP, filesystem), using XML/XSLT config.

 Lead engineer for Lycos Entertainment.
 Implemented apps to retrieve data from partners (movies, showtimes, theaters, celebrities, musicians, books, news), parse/transform, store in database (SQL Server).
 Created re-usable package of COM objects allowing such feeds to be created using via XML config.
 Implemented HTTP/XML based Web API handling front-end queries and full text search (with SOUNDEX) — retrieving/merging data from variety of sources.
 Implemented zipcode/location mapping Web service.
-Implemented reference Web UI using these APIs as guide for UI team.
+Implemented "reference Web UI using these APIs as guide for UI team.
 Development in VBScript, ASP, XSLT, C++.

 Helped transition "My Lycos" to more flexible, scalable HTTP/XML (SOAP-like) architecture.
 Developed COM components in C++ supporting multiple asynchronous HTTP fetches from single request reducing page latency and improving throughput.
 Implemented Web diagnostic dashboards, UIs, APIs, to monitor performance.
 Implemented much of infrastructure for the first version of "My Lycos".
 Created COM components in C++ retrieving data from various feeds/APIs (weather, stocks, sports, lottery).
 Built the framework for much of "My Lycos" Web front-end used to generate the personalized pages, mostly in ASP.